3enedict/ignition/README.md

 ## TODO
 ### Refactoring
-- More data-driven programming
-- Remove need for get_headless_device using config
+- Add benches that compare performance with and without ignition
+- Try loading shaders in a more friendly way
 - Add back VertexGroups
-- Add benches that compare performance with and without ignition
-- Error handling: Calling function in Engine that stops current frame and starts anew

 ### ECS
 - Add entity